 When tinkering with the TV settings on the Xbox Series X, I was surprised to see that besides the refresh rate, the TV supported every other feature.
 Enabling each of these and heading back into the games made a huge improvement overall.

 There’s quite a lot to love about the Skyworth SUC9300 Android 4K UHD 50” TV.
 There are plenty of features integrated into the Android TV experience that is just seamless.
-The upgraded hardware also bodes well next-generation gaming, whether on your PC or console.
+The upgraded hardware also bodes well for next-generation gaming, whether on your PC or console.
 There are only two missing elements stopping it from being the perfect TV.
 That’s the lack of 5Ghz support and 120Hz refresh rate.
-That said, these two features will most likely only be used by advanced users with the third-party hardware to support its use.
+That said, these two features will most likely only be used by advanced users with third-party hardware to support their use.

 Despite the host of great features on the SUC9300, it still remains less than R10,000 for most of the screen sizes.
 The 50” model starts at an RRP of R7,999 up to R12,999 for the 65”.
 Considering that you don’t need a standalone Android TV box to enable the built-in feature, the price points are great.

 At present, the Skyworth SUC9300, in my opinion, is the best smart TV on the market.
 Only the likes of Samsung and LG outshining it when it comes to the display panel with their OLED ranges.
 But only for a few more days.
 With the SUC9800 launching soon, with OLED support, are we going to be seeing the best TV offering quite shortly?
 Stay tuned for further coverage.